UW-Whitewater at Rock County

 Frequently Asked Questions

 Student grades are not mailed.
-A student can check his or her grades through the online PRISM system.
+A student can check his or her grades through the online WINS system.
 FERPA prohibits sharing academic information without a student's consent.
 Students can fill out and sign FERPA forms and bring them to the Solution Center in Hyatt Smith Hall to allow someone else access to their student information.
 Each department requires their own FERPA form to be filled out and signed to release information.
 FERPA release forms are available for Financial Services, Financial Aid, Registrar's Office and HawkCard Office.

 Accommodations vary greatly with the needs of each student, but include extended time for tests, note taking, seating adjustments, room changes and tutoring.
-The campus contact for student accessibility services in the Solution Center can discuss options and plans.
-Call 608-758-6565, ext.
-200 to make an appointment.
+Ali Potratz, the campus contact for student accessibility services in the Solution Center can discuss options and plans.
+Call 608-758-6541 to make an appointment.